 - 1987 – Just before the First Intifada, a record 46,000 laborers from Gaza work in Israel

-- 1990 – Following the First Intifada, Israel intensifies movement restrictions in the occupied territory.
+- 1990 – Following the First Intifada, Israel intensifies movement restrictions on Palestinian residents of the occupied territory.
 Many workers are no longer able to access work in Israel.
-Israel fills the gap by bringing in migrant workers from abroad.
+Israel fills the gap by bringing in migrant workers from abroad

 - 1991 – Israel revokes the “general exit permit” that had allowed Palestinians to travel relatively freely and begins requiring individual permits for travel between the West Bank, Gaza, and Israel

-- 2006 – In March, Israel imposes a closure at Erez Crossing for the Jewish holiday of Purim and stops issuing work permits for Gaza residents
+- 2006 – In March, Israel imposes a closure at Erez Crossing for the Jewish holiday of Purim and blocks entry of workers from Gaza thereafter

 - 2017 – Israel tightens movement restrictions, revokes a large number of “trader permits,” and the number of exits from Gaza to Israel, including for work purposes, plummets.
 As of December, only 551 Gaza residents hold valid trader permits, an 85 percent drop compared to late 2015